 - marine environment/conservation.

-If you do not have a degree or HND, you could consider building up relevant experience by working as a water bailiff or on a fish farm.
+If you don't have a degree or HND, you could consider building up relevant experience by working as a water bailiff or on a fish farm.
 Water bailiffs maintain lakes and rivers, their stocks of fish and deal with breaches of the law, especially in Scotland.
-They are likened to gamekeepers but for the waters, and you don't require a degree to do the role.
+They're likened to gamekeepers - but for the waters - and you won't need a degree to get started.

-- a driving licence is useful for inland work, and boat-handling experience is helpful for marine work.
+- a driving licence, which is useful for inland work

-There is strong competition for jobs and so work experience is almost essential for entry to this role.
+There is strong competition for jobs, so work experience is almost essential for entry to this role.
 Unpaid work experience opportunities are sometimes offered by organisations such as the Environment Agency (EA).

 Basic practical fishery experience, through membership of an angling club or voluntary work on a small fishing boat, can also be helpful.